brian14708/wh-briefings/presidential-actions/2022-03/2022-03-31-a-proclamation-on-national-donate-life-month-2022.md

 date: '2022-03-31'
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/31/a-proclamation-on-national-donate-life-month-2022/
 published_time: 2022-03-31 14:41:03-04:00
-title: A Proclamation on National Donate Life Month, 2022
+title: "A Proclamation on National Donate Life Month,\_2022"
 ---

 Today, more than 100,000 men, women, and children in the United States